schmoelder/diss/doc/02_model_based_design/03_model_solution.md

 The WENO scheme is currently implemented in CADET and is used in this work {cite}`Leweke2018`, as it balances accuracy, stability, and robustness, particularly in systems with sharp concentration gradients.

 % Finite Elements Method
-The finite element method (FEM) divides the spatial domain into cells, similar to the finite volume method (FVM).
+The finite element method (FEM) divides the spatial domain into cells, similar to the FVM.
 However, FEM introduces a polynomial of arbitrary order for each cell, enabling high accuracy with a relatively low number of cells, provided the solution is sufficiently smooth {cite}`SchmidtTraub2020`.

-The classical FEM approach, known as the continuous Galerkin (CG) method, enforces continuity across cell interfaces, resulting in a tightly coupled system of ordinary differential equations (ODEs).
+The classical FEM approach, known as the continuous Galerkin (CG) method, enforces continuity across cell interfaces, resulting in a tightly coupled system of ODEs.
 This method, however, has several drawbacks.
 FEM is not inherently conservative, making it challenging to ensure mass conservation.
 Additionally, retaining high-order accuracy at boundaries can be difficult, and the implementation is generally more complex compared to FVM.
-Nonetheless, CG is currently implemented in Cytiva's commercial GoSilico™ Chromatography Modeling Software, where a streamline-upwind Petrov-Galerkin stabilization (SUPG) technique is applied to improve numerical stability {cite}Hahn2015.
+Nonetheless, CG is currently implemented in Cytiva's commercial GoSilico™ Chromatography Modeling Software, where a streamline-upwind Petrov-Galerkin stabilization (SUPG) technique is applied to improve numerical stability {cite}`Hahn2015`.

 In contrast, the discontinuous Galerkin (DG) method allows for discontinuities at cell interfaces, combining elements of FVM and FEM.
 This flexibility permits the use of numerical fluxes to solve the local Riemann problem, introducing artificial numerical dispersion into the scheme.